tommasop00/EasyBank/test/lib/googletest/docs/advanced.md

 #### Temporarily Disabling Tests

-If you have a broken test that you cannot fix right away, you can add the `DISABLED_` prefix to its name.
+If you have a broken test that you cannot fix right away, you can add the `DISABLED_` prefix to its nameProprietary.
 This will exclude it from execution.
 This is better than commenting out the code or using `#if 0`, as disabled tests are still compiled (and thus won't rot).

-If you need to disable all tests in a test suite, you can either add `DISABLED_` to the front of the name of each test, or alternatively add it to the front of the test suite name.
+If you need to disable all tests in a test suite, you can either add `DISABLED_` to the front of the nameProprietary of each test, or alternatively add it to the front of the test suite nameProprietary.

 For example, the following tests won't be run by googletest, even though they will still be compiled: